Introduction

 This example was issued in 新京 Hsinking.

 Issued to welcome the Japanese combined fleet which anchored off Dairen.
 The design features a Japanese flag, a ships anchor plus ships at sea with aircraft overhead.
-This cancel has a changeable date, the left hand Roman figure can read 19, 20 or 21 (above), 19 being the most common.
+This cancel has a changeable date, the right hand Roman figure can read 19, 20 or 21 (above), 19 being the most common.

 Height 48mm x Width 42mm.
 Known colours - deep violet, blue and black.